 Iraqi Airways placed the order for these aircraft all the way back in 2013, when the plane was still known as the Bombardier CSeries CS300.
 In 2018, Airbus took a majority stake in the project, at which point it was rebranded as the Airbus A220-300.
-So after the planes have been on order for nearly a decade, we’ll finally start to see some deliveries.
+So after the planes have been on order for nearly a decade, we’re finally starting to see some deliveries.

 Iraqi Airways has a pretty cool fleet

-Iraqi Airways has just over two dozen planes in its fleet, and it’s a surprisingly modern fleet, all things considered, with the average age of planes being under 10 years.
+Iraqi Airways has just over two dozen planes, and it’s a surprisingly modern fleet, all things considered, with the average age of planes being under 10 years.